RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Naturally, there are concert pitch instruments, which means that when these instruments play a C it does sound like a C on the piano.

-The guitar is a concert pitch instrument, and its pitch is tuned to the key of C. Other instruments that are C instruments like the guitar and the piano, also include most instruments that are part of the string family like the violin, viola, cello, and woodwind and wind instruments like the flute, oboe, bassoon, and trombone.
+The guitar is a concert pitch instrument, and its pitch is tuned to the key of C. Other instruments that are C instruments like the guitar and the piano (or piano-like instruments), also include most instruments that are part of the string family like the violin, viola, cello, and woodwind and wind instruments like the flute, oboe, bassoon, and trombone.

 Is The Guitar The Easiest Stringed Instrument To Play?